Avayy/Windows-Vista-HTML-Clone/README.md

 A fully functional recreation of the Windows Vista desktop experience built with just HTML, CSS, and JavaScript.

+> ⚠️ **This project is a work in progress.** Features and visuals are actively being developed and refined.

+## ✨ About

+This project aims to replicate the **Windows Vista desktop environment**, complete with its signature **Aero theme** — a style known for its glossy surfaces, soft gradients, glassy transparency, and light-filled effects.

 ## 🚀 Features

 - Simulates the classic Windows Vista interface
-- Responsive to user interactions
+- Implements Aero Glass visual styles
-- Runs entirely in the browser
+- Runs entirely in the browser (no installation required)
-- No installation required

 ## 🖥️ Usage

 For the best experience:

-- Open in fullscreen mode
+- Open in **fullscreen mode**
 - Set browser zoom to **100%**

 ## 🛠️ Built With